There’s nothing nicer on a sunny Vancouver day than biking Stanley Park – it’s one of those Canadian bucket list things to do!

 There are no actual bike rentals in Stanley Park.

-The Stanley Park bike rental shops are located on and around Denman Street, right near Stanley Park.
+The Stanley Park bike rental shops are located on and around Denman Street (in the West End of Vancouver), which is just a hop and a skip away from Stanley Park.

 The following are the five most convenient Stanley Park and Seawall bike rental shops.
 (We’ve rented from most of them.)